 Frequently Asked Pension Questions

 The information contained in the Frequently Asked Questions Section contains general information regarding the Central Pennsylvania Teamsters Pension Plan.
 Please refer to the Pension SPDs for definitions of terms used in the Frequently Asked Questions.
 In the event of any inconsistency between the information contained in these FAQ’s and the Fund documents, the terms of the Fund documents will control in all cases.
 Contact the Pension Department if you have specific questions regarding your eligibility or benefit amounts.
+For information regarding your UPS Part-time Pension please call 1-800-643-4442 as this is not handled by the Central PA Teamsters.

 What Benefits are Provided by the Central PA Teamsters Pension Fund?